GeykScript/FurrHUB-Admin/README.md

-# FurrHUB
- A Web-based E-Commerce Platform for Pet Supplies and Services
 # FurrHub

+&#x20;A Web-based E-Commerce Platform for Pet Supplies and Services \
 FurrHub is a Laravel-based web application using Laravel Breeze with the Blade templating engine.
 This README will guide you through the installation and setup process.

 ## Prerequisites

 Ensure you have the following installed on your system:

 - [Laravel 11.x](https://laravel.com/docs/11.x/installation)
 - Laravel Installer (`Laravel Installer 5.11.2`)
 - [Composer 2.8.5](https://getcomposer.org/)